Frederick H. Damon

-As intended, nine returns to PNG between 1991 and 2009 along with new teaching interests have generated shifts in my original topical, theoretical and areal stances.
+As intended, eleven returns to PNG between 1991 and 2014 and new teaching interests have generated shifts in my original topical, theoretical and areal stances.
 Added to the exchange/production orientation are interdisciplinary research and teaching to explore how anthropogenic environments relate to better-known social structural and cosmological transformations in and beyond the Kula Ring.
-And I now view that area against the backdrop of the whole Indo-Pacific and its natural and human history going back at least to the mid-Holocene.
-Recent publications reflect the initial stages of this work and should climax soon in a book entitled TREES, KNOTS AND OUTRIGGERS: Reflections on Environmental Research in the Northeast Kula Ring.
-I was in China during the summer of 2008 to initiate language learning and to explore new research locales proximate to the point of separation between what became East Asia on the one hand and the Austronesian world on the other.
-I anticipate spending the first half of 2013 in and around Quanzhou in Fujian Province further developing these interests.
-Questions about both social organization, including in this socio-ecological contexts, and collective forms of thinking will animate this research.
-The future will be a pleasure with new friends and new ideas to explore.
+And I now view that area against the backdrop of the whole Indo-Pacific and its natural and human history going back to the mid-Holocene at least.
+Recent publications reflect the initial stages of this work now, perhaps, finished in TREES, KNOTS AND OUTRIGGERS: Reflections on Environmental Research in the Northeast Kula Ring.
+IN a sense the new World Archaeology piece, “Deep Historical Ecology” is the first publication that looks up from the details that have animated my last 25 years.

 OLDER CONTINUING COURSES: Transforming Everyday Life in America; Ecology & Society; Economic Anthropology.
 These three courses have been gems for me and for a good number of students.
 I look forward to teaching them and greeting a new bunch of students each time I start them over.

-Structuralism, Marxism, world system theory, chaos theory; ethnobotony, historical ecology, ethnoastronomy; social structure, kinship, exchange and hierarchy; Melanesia, East and South Asia, US culture in the contemporary world system.
+Structuralism, Marxism, world system theory, chaos theory; ethnobotony, historical ecology, ethnoastronomy; social structure, kinship, exchange and hierarchy; Melanesia, East and South Asia, US culture in the contemporary world-system.